microcosm/ofxAudioUnitManager/README.md

 How to play notes
 -----------------
-The manager exploses an [ofxBpm](https://github.com/mirrorboy714/ofxBpm) instance, allowing you to declare listeners which will fire at precise moments, such as beat events:
+The manager exposes an [ofxBpm](https://github.com/mirrorboy714/ofxBpm) instance, allowing you to declare listeners which will fire at precise moments, such as beat events:

 ```cpp
     void ofApp::setup() {